denten-books/plain-text/2-chapter.md

-This is also not to say that I advocate ignorance, nor do I follow the Russian futurist poets, who at the beginning of the last century called on his peers to "cast Pushkin, Dostoevsky, Tolstoy, et al. overboard from the ship of Modernity [@lawton_words_2005]."
+This is also not to say that I advocate ignorance, nor do I follow the Russian futurist poets, who at the beginning of the last century called on his peers to "cast Pushkin, Dostoevsky, Tolstoy, et al. overboard from the ship of Modernity" [@lawton_words_2005].
 I hold instead that in the implicit perusal of the subjectively beautiful discourse literary scholars may have ceded vast and fecund textual vistas to other disciplines.
 In privileging the aesthetic, the study of Literature has tied its fate to a vision of literature of a specific kind, holding a privileged form, sold in preferred manner.
 Hampered by an